-- (c) Rights-of-way, land, permanent access roads, structures, breakers, switches, transformers, and other transmission items and equipment used for the transmission of electricity at voltages of one hundred and twenty five kilovolts or greater shall be classified are considered as associated facilities of transmission lines. - (3) For an electric power generation plant or wind farm: rights-of-way, land, permanent access roads, structures, tanks, distribution lines and substations necessary to interconnect the facility to the electric grid, water lines, pollution control equipment, and other equipment used for the generation of electricity. - (G) "Board" means the Ohio power siting board, as established by division (A) of section 4906.02 of the Revised Code. - (H) "Business day" means any day that is not a Saturday, Sunday, or legal holiday. - (I) "Capacity" means the maximum electric output a generator can produce, and in the case of an electric storage resource store for later output back to the grid, under specific conditions and that is reflected as installed capacity in any system impact study conducted by PJM. - (L) "Certificate" means a certificate of environmental compatibility and public need, issued by the board. - (JK) "Certificate application" means an application filed with the board under the requirements of Chapters 4906-4 to 4906-6 of the Administrative Code. - (KL) "Chairman Chairperson" means the chairman chairperson of the board as established by division (A) of section 4906.02 of the Revised Code. - (LM) "Commence to construct" means any clearing of land, excavation, or other action that would adversely affect the natural environment of the site or route of a major utility facility, but does not include surveying changes needed for temporary use of sites or routes for nonutility purposes, or uses in securing geological data, including necessary borings to ascertain foundation conditions.
+- (c) Rights-of-way, land, permanent access roads, structures, breakers, switches, transformers, and other transmission items and equipment used for the transmission of electricity at voltages of one hundred and twenty-five kilovolts or greater shall be classified as associated facilities of transmission lines. - (3) For an electric power generation plant or wind farm: rights-of-way, land, permanent access roads, structures, tanks, distribution lines and substations necessary to interconnect the facility to the electric grid, water lines, pollution control equipment, and other equipment used for the generation of electricity. - (G) "Board" means the Ohio power siting board, as established by division (A) of section 4906.02 of the Revised Code. - -(H) "Brownfield" has the same meaning as listed in division (D) of section 122.65 of the Revised Code. - (H) (I) "Business day" means any day that is not a Saturday, Sunday, or legal holiday. - -(J) "Capacity" means the maximum electric output a generator can produce, and in the case of an electric storage resource store for later output back to the grid, under specific conditions and that is reflected as installed capacity in any system impact study conducted by PJM. - (I) (K) "Certificate" means a certificate of environmental compatibility and public need, issued by the board. - (J) (L) "Certificate application" means an application filed with the board under the requirements of Chapters 4906-4 to 4906-6 of the Administrative Code. - (K) (M) "Chairman Chairperson" means the chairman chairperson of the board as established by division (A) of section 4906.02 of the Revised Code. - (L) (N) "Commence to construct" means any clearing of land, excavation, or other action that would adversely affect the natural environment of the site or route of a major utility facility, but does not include surveying changes needed for temporary use of sites or routes for nonutility purposes, or uses in securing geological data, including necessary borings to ascertain foundation conditions.
 This definition does not constitute a restriction on normal maintenance activities on any section of the proposed site or route that is located within an existing utility right-of-way.